microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/Readme.md

 ## Finish

 Congratulations!
 You finished the MicroHack for Migration and Modernization.
 We hope you had the chance to learn about the how to implement a successful migration strategy using Azure Migrate.
-If you want to give feedback please dont hesitate to open an Issue on the repository or get in touch with one of us directly.
+If you want to give feedback please don’t hesitate to open an Issue on the repository or get in touch with one of us directly.

 Thank you for investing the time and see you next time!

 ## Contributors
 * Nils Bankert [GitHub](https://github.com/nilsbankert); [LinkedIn](https://www.linkedin.com/in/nilsbankert/)